Solar Food Dehydration - no electrical power needed

 - a reflective white/silver wall on the back side of the dryer to increase solar gain at higher latitudes

-or use an open-weave shading cloth or window screen over the collector to reduce solar input in hot-sun areas, giving you the option of removing it on cloudy or partly cloudy days to bring the temperatures back up
+- use an open-weave shading cloth or window screen over the collector to reduce solar input in hot-sun areas (such as nearer the equator or at higher altitudes) giving you the option of removing it on cloudy or partly cloudy days to maximize solar gain

-- can also serve as a cold-frame cover if the black, heat generating material is removable or separate
+- the collector can also serve as a cold-frame cover if the black, heat generating material is removable or separate

-- other cheaper screen materials could be substituted as long as they are safe for direct food contact
+- other screen materials (such as bamboo) could be substituted as long as they are safe for direct food contact

 The above is mainly excerpted from "Feeding Ourselves" (shown below), by Larisa Walk, available as either a download or as a physical copy.